scrapy/scrapy/docs/experimental/images.rst

            (False,
             Failure(...))]

+      By default the :meth:`get_media_requests` method returns ``None`` which means there are no images to download for the item.

    .. method:: item_completed(results, items, info)

+      The :meth:`ImagesPipeline.item_completed` method called when all image requests for a single item have completed (either finshed downloading, or failed for some reason).

-      The :meth:`~MyImagesPipeline.item_completed` method must return the output that will be sent to further item pipeline stages, so you must return (or drop) the item, as you would in any pipeline.
+      The :meth:`~item_completed` method must return the
+      output that will be sent to subsequent item pipeline stages, so you must return (or drop) the item, as you would in any pipeline.

-      Here is an example of :meth:`~MyImagesPipeline.item_completed` method where we store the downloaded image paths (passed in results) in the ``image_paths`` item field, and we drop the item if it doesn't contain any images::
+      Here is an example of :meth:`~item_completed` method where we store the downloaded image paths (passed in results) in the ``image_paths`` item field, and we drop the item if it doesn't contain any images::